Ajahks/passkie/README.md

 PasswordVerification module will be used for verifying and storing the master password hash.

+### Storage

+Storage module and submodules will include functions that will interface with different storage options.

 Will initially support a local DB via file IO.
 But will eventually support plug in play DB's of your choice

 ### Testing the program